Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Additional Experimental Details

+\paragraph{Ablation: ensemble baseline and training objectives.} \cref{tab:ensemble_comparison} compares our mixing policy against the ensemble baseline for both SubTB- and TB-trained base GFlowNets.
+The ensemble baseline mixes forward policies without the reaching probability $u_i(\cdot)$, isolating the contribution of flow-based weighting.
+Our method consistently outperforms the ensemble across most settings, confirming that the reaching probability is essential.
+Results are reported with our DB $F$ variant for both SubTB and TB, and with the Model $F$ variant for SubTB.

+\paragraph{Multi-objective optimization metrics.} We use three multi-objective optimization metrics.
+Hypervolume ($\uparrow$) is the volume dominated by the Pareto front approximation, capturing both convergence and spread.
+IGD+ ($\downarrow$) is the average distance from the reference Pareto front to the method's approximation, a Pareto-compliant variant of IGD~\citep{ishibuchi2015modified}.
+Pareto Count ($\uparrow$) is the number of non-dominated solutions found across all generated samples.
+The hypervolume is reported in the main text (\cref{tab:moo_hv}).
+IGD+ (\cref{tab:moo_igd}) and Pareto Count (\cref{tab:moo_pareto}) are reported below.
+Our method achieves competitive IGD+ and Pareto Count compared to the baselines, consistent with the hypervolume results.

-\paragraph{Effect of reward correlations.} The effectiveness of the contrast operator depends on the correlation structure of the underlying reward distributions. \cref{tab:qm9_reward_cor} illustrates challenging cases: contrast operations such as $p_{\scriptscriptstyle\mathrm{QED}} \ \halfcircle \ p_{\scriptscriptstyle\mathrm{GAP}}$ and $p_{\scriptscriptstyle\mathrm{SA}} \ \halfcircle \ p_{\scriptscriptstyle\mathrm{QED}}$ show limited separation.
+\paragraph{Effect of reward correlations on logical operators.} The effectiveness of the contrast operator depends on the correlation structure of the underlying reward distributions. \cref{tab:qm9_reward_cor} illustrates challenging cases: contrast operations such as $p_{\scriptscriptstyle\mathrm{QED}} \ \halfcircle \ p_{\scriptscriptstyle\mathrm{GAP}}$ and $p_{\scriptscriptstyle\mathrm{SA}} \ \halfcircle \ p_{\scriptscriptstyle\mathrm{QED}}$ show limited separation.
 As shown in \cref{fig:reward_corr}, we observe that among samples generated by the trained GFlowNets, those with high QED tend to also have high GAP, and those with high SA tend to have high QED.
 When rewards exhibit such positive correlations in the generated samples, the contrast operator struggles to isolate the target region since samples that score high on one objective inherently tend to score high on the other.
-In contrast, the compositions reported in \cref{tab:combined_bins} involve reward pairs with weaker correlations, where the contrast operator successfully isolates the desired regions.